-More importantly, compared to ordinary kinds of honey, manuka honey, produced by honeybees that feed on manuka flowers, has strong antimicrobial and wound-healing effects.
+More importantly, compared to ordinary kinds of honey, manuka honey, produced by honeybees that feed on manuka (Leptospermum Scoparium) flowers, has strong antimicrobial and wound-healing effects.
 That is because it contains both hydrogen peroxide and methylglyoxal.
 Methylglyoxal is converted from dihydroxyacetone, a unique substance found in manuka flowers.

 Honey is enriched with carbohydrates (simple sugars), organic acids, vitamins and minerals, all of which are responsible for its rejuvenating and moisturizing abilities.
 Given its tremendous nutritional value, it should come as no surprise that honey is an ideal ingredient in lots of skincare products like bath soaps, face cleansers, lip balms, and face moisturizers.

 Many laboratory studies have focused on adding honey to beauty products and its topical application for enhancing skin’s texture, tone and elasticity.
 Also, the study published in 2017 indicated that the hygroscopic properties of honey made it a natural humectant to make skin bind in moisture.

 In cosmetics, honey is named “Mel” or “Honey” and its concentration is usually up to 10%, according to the International Nomenclature of Cosmetic Ingredients.
 Typical derivatives of honey included in some personal care are “Mel Extract”, “Hydrogenated Honey” and “Hydroxypropyltrimonium Honey” as skin conditioning and antistatic agents.